 What is the impact of Brexit on divorce and family law?

-Over a year ago, the House of Lords European Union Committee said it was not convinced that the government had a “coherent or workable plan to address the significant problems that will arise in the UK’s family law legal system post-Brexit, if alternative arrangements are not put in place”
+Two years ago, the House of Lords European Union Committee said it was not convinced that the government had a “coherent or workable plan to address the significant problems that will arise in the UK’s family law legal system post-Brexit, if alternative arrangements are not put in place”

 There is still absolutely no clarity as to the effect this will have on divorce and family law.
 It is not top of the Government’s legislative agenda.